Planetarium Shows & Workshops

 - Impact Earth - What are the differences between asteroids, meteors and comets?
 Learn how these objects are discovered and how potential impacts might be deflected.
 For grades 5-8.

-Requirements: 25-foot square area and a minimum of 15-foot ceiling clearance, with no obstructions.
+Requirements: an absolute minimum of 900 square feet (i.e. a square 30 feet by 30 feet) and a minimum of 20-foot ceiling clearance, with no obstructions.

 Cost: $250, plus round-trip mileage from Concord for one session.
 Each additional same-day session is $125 with a maximum charge of $600 for five sessions, plus mileage.